e-comas/e-comas.com/_posts/2025-01-17-the-e-comas-quick-guide-to-amazons-new-title-guidelines.md

 ### Action required: edit your titles today!

 Your titles need to comply with these rules from 21 January.
-As a Brand Owner you can view and fix non-compliant titles in Items > Catalogue > Manage Products > Fix Products.
+As a Brand Owner, you can view and fix non-compliant titles in Items > Catalogue > Manage Products > Fix Products.

 For non-compliant titles, Amazon will provide AI-generated override suggestions.
 You've got 14 days to check over your titles and update them before Amazon updates them for you with the AI overrides.